 Matt has extensive equipment service experience at the highest levels of skiing.
 From 2002-2012 he worked for three major Alpine hardgoods brands in Racing and Promotions, most recently at Atomic USA as the National Competition Director.
 He was Equipment Service Manager for the U.S. Ski Team Men’s World Cup group through the Vancouver Olympics.
 He has just opened Park City Boot Room in Utah, catering to Race, Pro, and Freeskiing communities.
 He has worked at virtually every level of skiing including stints as a lift operator, ski instructor, ski patroller, race coach, World Cup serviceman and manufacturer’s rep. He holds certifications as a PSIA Level III instructor, USSA National Coach, CSCA Level III Coach and EMT.

 Chris Wilde is a 27-year veteran of the snowsports and outdoors industries.
 He has worked in sales, management and product representation.
 He hails from Los Angeles and worked at shops in Santa Barbara, Portland, and Bend OR, spending the last 15 years as a senior bootfitter at Mt Bachelor Ski & Sport.
-He is a ABC board-certified Pedorthist and spends his non snow days working at Summit Orthotic and Prosthetics providing diabetic and functional clinical foot care for Veteran’s Administration and Medicare patients.
+He is a ABC board-certified Pedorthist and spends his non snow days working as a Special Education EA for the Bend La Pine school district.
 He is also the owner of Balanced Gravity Fit Solutions and integrates his knowledge of ski and snowboard boot fitting into his ambulatory patient services.
 Chris is boot tester for Ski and Skiing magazines as well as boot test camp party chef.

 Veteran boot tester and bootfitter, technician and salesperson at Mt.
 Bachelor Ski & Sport.
 Graduate of Masterfit University and former ski racer and expert snowboarder.
 Works as a wildlands firefighter and bike trail builder in the off-season.